 If you feel that your data has not been handled correctly, or you are unhappy with our response to any requests you have made to us regarding the use of your personal data, you have the right to lodge a complaint with the Information Commissioner’s Office.

 If you are based outside the UK, you have the right to lodge your complaint with the relevant data protection regulator in your country of residence.
 Details can be found in Section 16.

 For all non-UK customers

 Sometimes we will need to transfer your personal data between countries to enable us to supply the goods or services you have requested.
-In the ordinary course of business, we may transfer your personal data to third parties located in the UK to your country of residence.
-You hereby expressly consent to such overseas use, transferring and disclosure of your personal data outside of your country of residence for such purposes.
+In the ordinary course of business, we will transfer your personal data to the UK and may also transfer your personal data to third parties located in the UK to your country of residence.

 If you have any questions, please contact our Data Protection Officer, and we will respond within your local timeframe response requirements.
 To complain about an alleged breach of this Privacy Notice or our privacy obligations at law, please provide us with as much detail as possible in relation to your complaint.
 We will take any privacy complaint seriously and any complaint will be assessed with the aim of resolving any issue in a timely and efficient manner.